Patellar chondropathy: why does your knee hurt?

 1. Rehabilitation: a central element

-There knee rehabilitation is essential.
-It allows us to correct the mechanical causes of the pain.
+Knee rehabilitation is essential.
+It helps to correct the mechanical causes of the pain.

 Its aim is to: